 Microsoft is serious about security, having invested over $1 billion USD in security development.
 This has pushed Microsoft to the leading edge of security across many technology areas.

 Today, endpoint protection is one of the most obvious areas of improvement.
 The decades of Windows vulnerabilities and generic antivirus solutions that earned Microsoft its mediocre reputation are over.

-For security-focused companies and industries, Microsoft shouldn’t be an afterthought—it should be the first choice.
+And with Gartner naming Microsoft as the industry leader in their 2021 Endpoint Protection Platforms Magic Quadrant, it’s clear that for security-focused companies and industries, Microsoft shouldn’t be an afterthought—it should be the first choice.

 Digital Transformation & Cybersecurity: What Happened?